leandroroser/rustin15/README.md

 Let me know if you have any more questions!
 ```

-These are all the available control structures?
+Those are all the available control structures?

 ```
 No, Rust provides several other control structures in addition to the ones